BLUE HORIZON, BOOK 4

 “Hello, Captain,” the gentleman replied with a smile.
 He picked up a slice of toast and buttered it with a greenish paste from Alexandrius.

 “What’s going on?”
 Taro asked when she noticed the trio on the exercise mat.

 “Two fools want to beat up on one another,” Jerry replied.
-“I’m staying out of it until one of them needs the Infirmary.”
+“I’m staying out of it until one of them needs Sickbay.”
 Taro frowned; several of her crewmates occasionally worked out together on the deck, but she was unsure if including one of their passengers was a good idea.
 The fox tod correctly guessed her train of thought and added, “Mr. Frost offered to work out with Damien.
-Renny gave his permission after Damien informed our passenger that his flight insurance won’t cover him if hurt.”
+Renny gave his permission after Damien informed our passenger that his flight insurance won’t cover him if he’s injured.”

 “I see,” she said quietly.